Group-4a/sapphire-code-sparks/README.md

 ```

 # How to update database and server connections
+Updating the Reports feild in the database is done through the Strapi API.
+You can use Swagger to view the implemented Reports API through the Strapi admin portal at http://localhost:1337/documentation/v1.0.0

 # Outstanding work
 The bad word filter still needs to be integrated with the gallery.
 We could not do this because we did not have a gallery which we could implement with.